wp-plugins/warcraft-news/readme.txt

 2. News about my character Baraan on a standard wordpress installation.

 == Changelog ==
+= 0.9.1 =
+Added a few classes and spans for more css possibilities

 = 0.9 =
 * First public release.